MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 ---
 lab:
     title: 'Lab 1.1: Navigate finance and operations apps'
-    module: 'Module 1: Explore the core capabilities of Dynamics 365 finance and operations apps'
+    module: 'Learning Path 1: Explore the core capabilities of Dynamics 365 finance and operations apps'
 ---

-# Module 1: Explore the core capabilities of Dynamics 365 finance and operations apps
+# Learning Path 1: Explore the core capabilities of Dynamics 365 finance and operations apps
+# Module 1: Describe the finance and operations apps

-## Lab 1: Navigate finance and operations apps
+## Lab 1.1: Navigate finance and operations apps

 ## Objective